adaviesMOJ/oauth2-google-springboot-kotlin-web-application/README.md

 The Google client was configured on https://console.cloud.google.com/ by creating a project, then going to API & Services and configuring the project.
 The outcome is a client_id and client_secret and redirect_url which we plugged into our application.yml.

 A rework has also taken place to use the google oauth2 identifier (sub) instead of username, for now this is good enough for this learning project.

+## Stage 4 - Adding basic UI
+As a final step of this project, a very basic use of Thymeleas has been added to display a conditional navbar depending on the user being authenticated or not.

+Next steps? -- Improve error handling, but for now this project has achieved what it set out to do - showcase oauth2 with Google login as an example.